magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/metadata.md

 {: style="text-align: right"}

 In this topic we talk about handling entities that you need in your tests (like categories, products, wish lists etc) using the MFTF.
-Due to data handling actions like [createData], [deleteData], [updateData], [getData], you are able to create, delete, update, and read entities for your tests.
+Using data handling actions like [createData], [deleteData], [updateData], [getData], you are able to create, delete, update, and read entities for your tests.
 The framework uses two approaches to handle data entities:
 - [Using REST API requests][rest api section]
 - [Using HTML forms encoded in URL][html form section]